Skip to main content

 What lies ahead for Moldova?

-According to the report on the Republic of Moldova, over the past 12 months, the country has made progress in every negotiation chapter, and the overall level of preparedness for EU accession has increased significantly.
+According to the European Commission’s report on the Republic of Moldova, over the past 12 months the country has made significant progress across all assessed areas, and its overall level of preparedness for EU accession has increased.
+Going forward, efforts will focus on strengthening reforms in key fundamental areas and advancing the screening process, with a view to progressing the accession negotiations across clusters and chapters.

 Moldova Growth Plan